- Button Opens Popup (Floating)

 - Embed on Page

-No matter which type of app you are customizing—whether it's a Quote Form or Chat—the field for Display Type will be located in the same place: at the top of the Customize tab for that individual site tool.
+No matter which type of app you are customizing, the field for Display Type is located in the same place: at the top of the Customize tab for that individual site tool.

 1. Button Opens Popup (Floating)